DroidsOnRoids/swift-style-guide/README.markdown

 ```

 * Use convenient Swift Core Geometry methods such as `someFrame.width` or `someframe.midX` to access view's properties.
 * Use `nil` only in method calls or assignments.
-Avoid comparing to `nil` in conditional statements, unless it increases the visibility.
+Compare to `nil` in conditional statements, if it increases the readability of your code.

 ## Control Flow